openhab/openhab-addons/addons/binding/org.openhab.binding.facadelightcalculator/README.md

 ## Thing Configuration

-Facade requires a bridge reference to the Sun and the orientation of the facade toward geographic north.
+Facade requires as input the Azimuth of the sun as provided by Astro Binding, and the orientation of the facade toward geographic north.
 By default, the facade is considered enlighted when the sun azimuth reaches orientation - 90° (negative offset) until orientation + 90° (positive offset).
 The two parameters (negative and positive offset) are set by default to 90.
 These can be modified to take in account natural obstacles (wall, trees) that reduces the lighting angle.

 ## Channels